 Amazon Neptune is highly available, durable, and ACID (Atomicity, Consistency, Isolation, Durability) compliant.
 Neptune is designed to provide greater than 99.99% availability.
 It features fault-tolerant and self-healing storage built for the cloud that replicates six copies of your data across three Availability Zones.
 Neptune continuously backs up your data to Amazon S3, and transparently recovers from physical storage failures.
 For High Availability, instance failover typically takes less than 30 seconds.

-Amazon Neptune provides multiple levels of security for your database, including network isolation using Amazon VPC, encryption at rest using keys you create and control through AWS Key Management Service (KMS), and encryption of data in transit using TLS.
+Amazon Neptune provides multiple levels of security for your database, including network isolation using Amazon VPC, support for IAM authentication for endpoint access, HTTPS encrypted client connections, encryption at rest using keys you create and control through AWS Key Management Service (KMS).
 On an encrypted Neptune instance, data in the underlying storage is encrypted, as are the automated backups, snapshots, and replicas in the same cluster.

 With Amazon Neptune, you don’t need to worry about database management tasks such as hardware provisioning, software patching, setup, configuration, or backups.
 Neptune automatically and continuously monitors and backs up your database to Amazon S3, enabling granular point-in-time recovery.
 You can monitor database performance using Amazon CloudWatch.